apptainer/apptainer-userdocs/appendix.rst

 The ``docker-archive`` bootstrap agent allows you to create a {Project} image from a docker image stored in a ``docker save`` formatted tar file:

+The alternative bootstrap agent ``oci-archive`` can also be used with these, since Docker saves archives compatible with *both* formats (since version 25).

 .. code:: console

    $ docker save -o alpine.tar alpine:latest